bookofjoa/bookofjoa/Bookofjoa/chapters/relationships/chapter-19-how-to-choose-life-partners.md

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 44</span></h3>
-<p>The ultimate life seeks partners who have healthy coping mechanisms for stress and difficult emotions rather than using alcohol, drugs, shopping, or other destructive behaviors to manage their feelings.</p>
+<p>Joa seeks partners who have healthy coping mechanisms for stress and difficult emotions rather than using alcohol, drugs, shopping, or other destructive behaviors to manage their feelings.</p>
 </div>

 <div class="verse">